Volunteer Fire Department

 The Lauderdale-By-The-Sea Volunteer Fire Department (VFD) provides fire rescue services to the Town.
 The force of fully-trained and certified firefighters is under the command of Volunteer Fire Department Chief Judson Hopping.

 The men and women who comprise the VFD are often called the heart and soul of the community.
 Their professional commitment to the Town is summed up this way: "neighbors helping neighbors."
+The VFD holds a pancake breakfast every spring and also sponsors the Easter Egg Hunt.
+The VFD also provides vital manpower support to the Town whenever South Florida is impacted by a hurricane or tropical storm.

 The Volunteer Fire Department has served the community with dedication, professionalism and spirit for more than 50 years.
 It began providing fire suppression in Town in 1961.